Can a Child Pick Which Parent to Live with in Texas?

 How Can a Child Custody Lawyer Help?

 Sometimes a divorcing couple is able to avoid going to court, but there are many times when the couple cannot come to a mutual agreement and must take their case to court.
 A child custody lawyer is trained to advocate for you and your children.
-A family law lawyer understands the court system and how to build the strongest case in your favor.
+Working with a Fort Worth Family Law Attorney ensures that you have expert legal support to navigate the complexities of your child custody case.
+A family lawyer understands the court system and how to build the strongest case in your favor.

 There are certain times when it is essential to hire an attorney, including when: